sjp38/hackermail/USAGE.md

 descendent order.  `--hot` option is a short cut for sorting threads by number of comments in descendent way.

-The sub-command support not only mailing lists on the manifest file, but also mbox files.
-You can pass the path to the mbox file instead of the mailing list name.
+The sub-command support not only mailing lists on the manifest file, but more sources.
+All types of the supported sources of mails are as below.

+- mailing lists.
+Name of the mailing lists on the manifest can be passed.
+- mbox files.
+Paths to the mbox files of the mails can be passed.
+- Special keyword, 'clipboard'.
+If this keyword is passed as source of mails, the command assumes users have copied mbox-format string of the mails to list on the clipboard, read the clipboard, and show the mails.
+- `hkml tag`-added tags.
+Users can add arbitrary tags to specific mails using `hkml tag` command, which explained below.
+The tags can be used here.
+- Nothing.
+If no source of mails is given, `hkml list` shows the last-generated list output again.

 Below example lists mails that sent to [DAMON](https://damonitor.github.io/) mailing list from 2024-02-15 to 2024-02-17.